Religious Visa to the US

-An R-1 is a foreign national who is coming to the United States to be temporarily employed in a religious vocation sponsored by a recognized denomination.
+An R-1 visa is held by a foreign national who is coming to the United States to be temporarily employed in a religious vocation sponsored by a recognized denomination.

-The recipient of the visa is the beneficiary.
+The recipient of the R-1 visa is the beneficiary.
 The sponsoring group is the petitioner.

 An R-1 visa may be issued at a U.S. Embassy or Consulate abroad only with prior USCIS approval of Form I-129.

 Along with Form I-129, the petitioner must include evidence of eligibility.
 Both the petitioning organization and the religious worker must satisfy certain requirements.

 To receive R-1 visa to the US, you have to qualify the following requirements: